luismartindepablo/Python/numpyTutorial/README.txt

-Numpy beginner's Tutorial from freeCodeCamp.org https://youtu.be/QUT1VHiLmmI
+Numpy Beginner's Tutorial from freeCodeCamp.org https://youtu.be/QUT1VHiLmmI

 Notebook in Python3